-The Plant Project 100% soy sustainable candles are hand-poured, GMO-free and 100% natural.
+Planted's 100% natural, sustainable candles are hand-poured, GMO-free, and made with natural waxes like soy and coconut.
 They are also certified cruelty-free.
 Burning these vegan candles will not increase the CO2 in your home—I love that!
-Plus, every time you purchase one of The Plant Project's scented sustainable candles, they plant a tree.
+Plus, every time you purchase one of Planted's scented sustainable candles, they plant a tree on your behalf.

-Each of these eco-friendly candles is scented using pure essential oils and natural aromatic essences like vanilla and coconut.
-They are completely phthalate-free and free of any artificial compounds.
-You can choose from Calming Lavender, Energizing Eucalyptus, or Peaceful Jasmine, just to name a few.
+These eco-friendly candles are scented using pure essential oils and natural aromatic essences like vanilla and coconut.
+They are completely phthalate-free and free of any artificial compounds or fragrances.
+You can choose from Calming Lavender, Energizing Eucalyptus, or Peaceful Jasmine, to name a few.

-One of the things I really admire about this brand is a program they run called "Project Re-Cycle."
-They take the production and lifecycle of their packaging and materials into account and offer a take-back program to make sure all of their well-loved packaging can be reused or recycled.
-You can also reuse the glass as a cocktail tumbler or mini flower vase.
+One of the things I admire about this brand is a program they run called "Project Re-Cycle."
+They take the production and lifecycle of their packaging and materials into account and offer a take-back program to ensure all of their well-loved packaging can be reused or recycled.
+You can reuse the glass as a cocktail tumbler or mini flower vase.

 Their gorgeous containers can be reused up to 10 times.
-They also offer a refill program, so if you love a jar and simply can't live without it, just email them and they will be happy to light that flame once again!
+They also offer a refill program, so if you love a jar and can't live without it, email them, and they will be happy to light that flame again!

-Their 12oz candles will burn brightly for at least 50 hours!
-I've been using and love the Energizing Eucalyptus — it's got a soft scent that fills the room and just makes my home feel so happy.
-I love each and every detail of this candle.
-If you are looking for really beautiful sustainable skincare, they've got that too.
+Their 9oz candles will burn brightly for at least 50 hours!
+I've been using and love the Energizing Eucalyptus — a soft scent that fills the room and makes my home feel so happy.
+I love every detail of this candle.
+They have beautiful, sustainable skincare if you are looking for that!

-Their non-GMO, eco-friendly candles are made using paraben- and phthalate-free premium fragrance oils and pure essential oils.
-The owner Kayla is a cancer survivor and takes this stuff really seriously.
+Their non-GMO, eco-friendly candles use paraben- and phthalate-free premium fragrances and pure essential oils.
+The owner Kayla is a cancer survivor and takes this stuff seriously.

-The premium fragrance oils are produced using only the purest essential oils derived solely from natural, raw botanical sources.
-The wick is also made from cotton, so no lead here.
+Premium fragrance oils are produced using only the purest essential oils derived solely from natural, raw botanical sources.
+The wick is also made from cotton, so there is no lead here.

 The soy wax is as pure as its gets and is sourced from the USA from a company that offers sustainable processes and supply chain procedures.
 Plant-based waxes are a completely natural renewable resource and the preferred choice in the journey toward sustainability.

-The team at Simple Ritual is not only passionate about making products that prioritize sustainability by re-purposing old materials, but they are also really serious about giving back.
+The team at Simple Ritual is passionate about making products that prioritize sustainability by re-purposing old materials, and they are also really serious about giving back.
 A percentage of every candle sold goes to Young Adult Cancer Canada (YACC), an organization that supports young adults living with, through, and beyond cancer.

 These beautifully scented candles are anything but simple.
-Each candle selection is made in small batches and can be refilled if you like.
+Each candle selection is made in small batches and can be refilled.

-The vintage candle I have came in a little red wine glass that will basically be my wine glass of choice once the candle is done.
-It's a little treasure and I love it so much I almost don't want to light it!
+The vintage candle I have came in a little red wine glass that will be my wine glass of choice once the candle is done.
+It's a little treasure, and I love it so much I almost don't want to light it!

-Vellabox is the definition of the word cozy with their artisan candles that are delivered to your door monthly.
-You know I love a good subscription box and this one is next level.
+Vellabox is the definition of cozy with their artisan candles delivered to your door monthly.
+You know I love a good subscription box, and this one is next level.
 They carry a wide selection of artisan candles that I am sure you will love.

-All of the candles featured on their website are made with 100% natural wax and scented with essential oils.
-You have the option to choose from organic soy candles or eco-friendly wax candles like coconut.
+All the candles featured on their website are made with 100% natural wax and scented with essential oils.
+You can choose from soy candles or eco-friendly wax candles like coconut.
 All the wicks are cotton braided.

 I got to try a few of the artisan brands.
-Nightshift Wax Co.'s vegan soy candle is made with 100% vegan soy and is simply divine.
-Let's just say if I could drink the Earl Grey candle, I would!
-It's infused with bergamot and dried lily is vegan and cruelty-free, and comes in a gorgeous amber jar that you can easily reuse when you are finished with it.
+Nightshift Wax Co.'s vegan soy candle is divine and made with 100% vegan soy.
+If I could drink the Earl Grey candle, I would!
+It's infused with bergamot and dried lily is vegan and cruelty-free, and comes in a gorgeous amber jar that you can easily reuse when you finish it.

 The Nordic Cabin non-toxic candles are hand poured for Vellabox and come in two sizes: 8oz and 4oz.
-Each of them is beautifully scented and comes in a clear jar that you can keep and upcycle.
+Each is beautifully scented and comes in a clear jar to keep and upcycle.
 If roasted chestnuts and cedarwood are your vibes, you will LOVE this brand.
-They make me want to be in a cabin, right now!
+They make me want to be in a cabin right now!

-Then there is the Often Wander candle, pictured above, which comes in the most gorgeous glass vessel that will absolutely be a treasure in my home for a long time to come.
+Then there is the Often Wander candle, pictured above, which comes in a gorgeous glass vessel that will be a treasure in my home for a long time.
 Often Wander candles are made with 100% natural soy wax, quality essential and fragrance oils, and a cotton wick.

 Clean and slow-burning, these 6-ounce smooth and creamy soy candles have a 40-hour burn time.
 They're hand-poured in San Francisco and San Diego, CA.

-To order this sustainable candle subscription box, simply pick the perfect box, choose three candles, get candles to your door monthly, and then just set the mood.
+To order this sustainable candle subscription box, pick the perfect box, choose three candles, get candles to your door monthly, and set the mood.
 The costs start as low as $10 US/month.
 What an amazing gift idea!

 5. Sam + Lance